Scorpio (Marvel Comics): Thanos' Zodiac

 The sixth Scorpio is an unnamed man with a half-burned face who Thanos recruited to join his incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.

 Scorpio (Vernon Fury)

 Vernon Fury is the grandson of Jacob Fury and the grand-nephew of Nick Fury.
-Upon being told the stories about the Zodiac Key, Vernon planned to know what its secrets are.

-When he reached adulthood, Vernon Fury assumed the alias of "Vernon Jacobs" and became a big investor and shareholder of Parker Industries.
-With the money he obtained, he formed the different Zodiac sects.

-Thanks to a premonition by Gemini, he hacks into a satellite owned by S.H.I.E.L.D. which he uses to look into the British Museum where a rosetta stone has Zodiac Grand Orrery in it.
+After being told stories about the Zodiac Key, Vernon planned to learn what its secrets are.
+As an adult, Vernon becomes an investor and shareholder of Parker Industries.
+With the money he obtained, he forms the sects of Zodiac.
+Following a premonition from Gemini, he hacks into a satellite owned by S.H.I.E.L.D. which he uses to look into the British Museum.
+He learns that the Rosetta Stone contains the Zodiac Grand Orrery.

-When the planets that are shown in the Zodiac Grand Orrery get into alignment, Scorpio traveled back to his base in France.
-Spider-Man tracked the hacked satellite signal back to Vernon Jacobs' building.
-While in the Channel Tunnel, he transformed two of its staff members into becoming his next Cancer and Leo.
-While Spider-Man called his allies, Scorpio crashed the transmission stating that he will use his influence on Parker Industries enough to have it sink into the ground.

-On his way to the Royal Observatory in Greenwich, Scorpio transforms two other people into Pisces and Taurus.
-At the Royal Observatory, Scorpio places the Zodiac Grand Orrery in the prime meridian there and performed a ritual that opened a secret passageway underground.
-Spider-Man and his allies arrived to stop Scorpio.
-When Scorpio steps into the door, he sees a year filled with events like Skyspear, Norman Osborn's latest activity, Regent's plot, the "New U" device, Doctor Octopus' return, another superhuman civil war, and the rise of the monsters.
-Catching Scorpio off guard, Spider-Man punched Scorpio into the doorway and locked it up.
-As Spider-Man suspects that Scorpio will have been teleported one year into the future, this would give S.H.I.E.L.D. time to prepare for Scorpio's return.
+When the planets that are shown in the Zodiac Grand Orrery come into alignment, Scorpio travels to the Royal Observatory in Greenwich.
+At the Royal Observatory, Scorpio places the Zodiac Grand Orrery in the prime meridian and opens a secret passageway underground.
+When Scorpio steps into the door, he sees the events of the next year: the emergence of the Skyspear, Norman Osborn's latest activity, Regent's plot, the "New U" device, Doctor Octopus' return, another superhuman civil war, and the rise of the monsters.
+Catching Scorpio off guard, Spider-Man punches Scorpio into the doorway and locks it up.
+Spider-Man suspects that Scorpio has been teleported one year into the future, giving S.H.I.E.L.D. time to prepare for his return.